dirtydriver/thesis-demoapp/README.md

 # thesis-demoapp
-Demo application for thesis to represent the CI/CD
+Demo application for thesis to represent the CI/CD and Webhook.